 Several months into the Trump administration, the future of LGBT rights is unclear.
 Legislative battles will continue across the country.
 Clear civil rights victories like Obergefell v.
 Hodges are not as final as one might imagine.
 And despite significant gains in America’s acceptance of sexual minorities, years of data on anti-LGBT violence along with stark case studies like Orlando cement the fact that it is still unsafe to be queer in the U.S. According to the National Coalition of Anti-Violence Programs, 20 to 25 percent of lesbian and gay Americans will be the victim of a hate crime in their lifetimes.

 Nearly ten months after the Pulse massacre, the surrounding community is still rebuilding.
 Valentina Guerrero ’19, an Orlando native, told The Politic that her hometown has not yet recovered, and she doubts if it ever will.
 No mural or memorial can salvage all that was lost.

 But the community has rallied all the same.
 Thousands of people flocked to blood banks after Pulse—700 reportedly lined up to donate at just one of the facilities in Orlando.
 “That image has power,” Guerrero said.
 Meeks watched city officials—Republican and Democrat—address enormous vigils across the state.
 And millions of Americans stood in solidarity with Christine Leinonen when she appeared on television to describe losing Drew—her openly and unapologetically gay son.

 “Pulse doesn’t have a silver lining.
 I know it will emerge, though.
-The hero Christopher needed didn’t surface in time… but everyday Americans can choose to have zero tolerance for hatred and bigotry.
-They can give Christopher’s story and the Pulse story that silver lining.”
+The hero Drew needed didn’t surface in time… but everyday Americans can choose to have zero tolerance for hatred and bigotry.
+They can give Drew’s story and the Pulse story that silver lining.”